CI/CD Pipeline

 url = "http://localhost:8080" # Kestra webserver/standalone server URL

-api_token = "<your-api-token>" # only available in the Enterprise Edition
+api_token = "<your-api-token>" # Only available in the Enterprise Edition

 }